RTXteam/RTX/deploy/preview/README.md

 redirects there, which replaces the stock **Welcome to nginx** page. `/cicd.txt` and `/.well-known/` are unaffected, because the redirect is an exact match on `/` only.

+The page opens with a **Host** section: memory available, free disk, one minute load average and how many of the `PREVIEW_MAX_ACTIVE` preview slots are taken, each as a tile.
+The memory, disk and slot tiles turn red on exactly the thresholds the preflight check refuses a deploy on, so a red tile means the next `/deploy` gets turned away.
+Under the tiles is a row per `rtx_` container with what `docker stats` says it is using.
+A number that cannot be read leaves its tile out rather than showing a wrong one.

-Each preview gets a card with the pull request number linked to GitHub, the branch, the short commit linked to the commit, when the container was created, whether it is running, and a link to the preview.
+Below that, each preview gets a card with the pull request number linked to GitHub, the branch and short commit linked to the commit, when the container was created, whether it is running, and a link to the preview.
 The dot next to the pull request number is live: the page asks each preview for its `/api/arax/v1.4/status` when it loads and turns green or red.
 With JavaScript off the dots stay grey and everything else still renders.